jeancarl/tjbot-labs/say-what-i-see/nodejs/README.md

-# Lab 2: Say what I see
+# Say What I See

 ![](assets/tjbot.png)

 ## Requirements

-In this lab, use the see and speak capabilities to train TJBot to recognize objects and to speak what is seen.
+In this lab, we will use the see and speak capabilities to train TJBot to recognize objects and speak what is seen.
 You can run this lab on a physical TJBot or use the [TJBot simulator](https://ibm.biz/meet-tjbot).

-If you run this lab on a physical TJBot, you will need to connect a Raspberry Pi camera and speaker to the TJBot.
-There is also an extra step to configure the speaker in the section "[Running on the Raspberry Pi](https://link)" at the end of this lab.
+If you run this lab on a physical TJBot, you will need to connect a Raspberry Pi camera and speaker to the TJBot for this lab.
+There is also an extra step to configure the speaker in the section titled **Running on the Raspberry Pi** at the end of this lab.

-### IBM Cloud Account

-You will need an IBM Cloud account to create the IBM Watson services used in this lab.
-[Sign up](https://ibm.biz/start-tjbot-lab) for or [log in](https://ibm.biz/start-tjbot-lab) to IBM Cloud.

 ## Train TJBot to See Objects and Speak

-1. Create a file named app.js.
-Copy the following code:
+1. Create a file named `app.js`.
+Copy the following code.
+In the following steps, we'll replace the /* Step # */ placeholders with code.

     ```
     var TJBot = require("tjbot");